atk4/data/docs/persistence.rst

 simple.

 You can use several designs.
-I will create a method inside my application class to load records from two persistences that are stored inside properties of my application::
+I will create a method inside my application class to load records from two persistencies that are stored inside properties of my application::

     function loadQuick($class, $id) {